zerotier/ZeroTierOne/controller/README.md

 | `MATCH_TAGS_BITWISE_OR`         | Match if both sides' tags OR to value                             | `id`,`value`   |
 | `MATCH_TAGS_BITWISE_XOR`        | Match if both sides` tags XOR to value                            | `id`,`value`   |

-Notes:

- * `MATCH_DEST_ZEROTIER_ADDRESS` does not work for multicast packets since these have many and varying destinations and can take circuitous routes.
-Use MAC rules instead.
+Important notes about rules engine behavior:

- * IPv4 and IPv6 rules do not match for frames that are not IPv4 or IPv6 respectively.
+ * IPv4 and IPv6 IP address rules do not match for frames that are not IPv4 or IPv6 respectively.
+ * `ACTION_DEBUG_LOG` is a no-op on nodes not built with `ZT_RULES_ENGINE_DEBUGGING` enabled (see Network.cpp).
+If that is enabled nodes will dump a trace of rule evaluation results to *stdout* when this action is encountered but will otherwise keep evaluating rules.
+This is used for basic "smoke testing" of the rules engine.
+ * Multicast packets and packets destined for bridged devices treated a little differently.
+They are matched more than once.
+They are matched at the point of send with a NULL ZeroTier destination address, meaning that `MATCH_DEST_ZEROTIER_ADDRESS` is useless.
+That's because the true VL1 destination is not yet known.
+Then they are matched again for each true VL1 destination.
+On these later subsequent matches TEE actions are ignored and REDIRECT rules are interpreted as DROPs.
+This prevents multiple TEE or REDIRECT packets from being sent to third party devices.
+ * Rules in capabilities are always matched as if the current device is the sender (inbound == false).
+A capability specifies sender side rules that can be enforced on both sides.

 #### `/controller/network/<network ID>/member`